Cysharp/MagicOnion/README.md

 }
 ```

 Make sure your View's column, and metrics TagKey is matched.
-Otherwise none of metrics will shown.
+Otherwise none of metrics will be displayed.

 ## Advanced
 ### MagicOnionOption/Logging